obshtestvo-utilities/area-coverage/README.md

 The points for the area's bounds are defined as sequence of `{X:.., Y:..}` objects for `top left`, `top right`, 'bottom right', 'bottom left'.

+More detailed description of what it does can been seen as part of a [blog post in Bulgarian language](http://status.obshtestvo.bg/tech/2014/03/16/recycl%D0%B5-coverage.html).

 ## Install

 ```